Skip to content

 Ocean’s 11 have some competition.
 Turns out you don’t need a team of 11 guys, each with a distinct talent, to steal money from a Las Vegas Casino.

-All it takes is a guy with a phone and a lot of confidence and boldness.
+All it takes is a guy with a phone and a lot of confidence in his real crazy scam and boldness.
 Also, someone on the other side of the call (the “victim”) who seems clueless about cybersecurity.
 Therefore, they’re very likely to follow orders and perhaps, very gullible.

 How a Crafty Scammer talked the Circa Casino into handing over cash.